SitaaronKL/Fitness-Project-Flutter/README.md

    ```

 ## Purpose
-This project is intended to showcase:
+This project is intended to showcase my UI/UX design skills and document my Flutter Dev skills as they improve
-- **UI/UX Design Skills**: Demonstrating the ability to create engaging, user-friendly interfaces.
-- **Flutter Development**: Highlighting expertise in building responsive and visually appealing mobile apps.

 ## What it looks like

 ![Breakfast Recipe App Screenshot](assets/icons/Screenshot.png)

 ## Contributing
 As this is a personal project, contributions are not expected.
 However, feedback is always welcome!